Pratham2405/Plotting_Bacterial_Sectoral_Regulation/README.md

 Plotting_Bacterial_Sectoral_Regulation/
 ├── README.md                           # This file - project overview and instructions
-├── LICENSE                             # License for the project ├── requirements.txt                    # Python dependencies for pip
+├── LICENSE                             # License for the project ├── Project_Report.pdf                  # Complete documentation of the Project with Introduction, Literature Survey and Results
+├── requirements.txt                    # Python dependencies for pip
 ├── environment.yml                     # Conda environment specification
 │